SweetLovingLies/iwishyouroses/neocities/to-do.md

 * **!!
 Things to do for the site itself:**
   * Status Cafe Setup
+  * Start a webring for people who like creepy aesthetics?

   \
 * **!!
 Things to do for the credits page:**